robertorosero/pyhtonmig/Doc/library/array.rst

    otherwise a :exc:`ValueError` is raised.
 Use ``array.tostring().decode(enc)`` to obtain a unicode string from an array of some other type.

-.. method:: array.write(f)

-   .. deprecated:: 1.5.1
-      Use the :meth:`tofile` method.

-   Write all items (as machine values) to the file object *f*.

 When an array object is printed or converted to a string, it is represented as ``array(typecode, initializer)``.
 The *initializer* is omitted if the array is